E-commerce: A growth accelerator for this Quebec camera manufacturer

-The company, now called GTX, grew quietly during a decade.
-Things took a turn upwards in 2016, after GTX developed cameras that could send images via cellular network.
+The company, now called Vosker, grew quietly during a decade.
+Things took a turn upwards in 2016, after it developed cameras that could send images via cellular network.
 Consumers raved about this innovation, and business took off.
-In 2019, GTX decided to develop a second market by creating the Vosker brand, under which it manufactured security cameras.
+In 2019, the company decided to develop a second market by creating the Vosker brand, under which it manufactured security cameras.

 The Victoriaville, Quebec-based company faced one remaining challenge: how can it reach consumers around the world?
 It found its answer in e-commerce, which has since enabled the company to record annual sales growth of nearly 3,000% for some of its products.

 “We decided to focus fully on e-commerce when it targeted the security camera niche”, says Jean-François Boyer, Vice President of Corporate Development at Vosker.

 The company began selling Vosker products on Amazon and on its own website in the spring of 2019.
 The results were instantaneous... and spectacular.
 That year, sales increased by 200%.

 Encouraged by its success with security cameras, the company decided to apply an adapted version of its approach to hunting cameras.
 It began selling on Amazon through preferred sellers, a handful of sellers identified as official Spypoint brand retailers.